 1. Donors of many different age groups are using social media.

-This is because most people, no matter their age, are on at least one social media site.
+Most people, no matter their age, are on at least one social media site.

 When preparing social media content calendars or developing paid content for year-end giving, remember to think about your donors beyond their age.
 Consider all aspects of your donors’ demographics when tailoring your messages, including location, occupation, gender, etc. And remember to be inclusive with your language, even when targeting specific donors.